Write your function, add a docstring, then wrap it with our @compile decorator:

 greeting.py

-The predictor description is required and must be 100 characters or less.
+The docstring is used as a description, is required, and must be 100 characters or less.

-The prediction function must specify parameter and return type annotations.
+The function must specify parameter and return type annotations.
 Learn more.

 Depending on the complexity of your function, it can take anywhere from a few seconds to a